AceVanCleef/HistoriaFamilia/Documentation/Game Design - Prototype 1 Goals.md

 - Ranged and melee units.
 - Instead of production facilities for new units (Advance Wars like), players/AI can capture enemy units and place them after e.g. 2 turns on the gameboard as a part of their team.
 Inspiration: Shogi.
 - Topography vary each time a player starts a match.
+- Mountains add a MaxAttackRange bonus to ranged units able to climb them.
+- A player should be able to see a xx% prediction of how much damage a unit does to an targeted unit.
 - Win condition: TBD.